tolk/tolk/README.md

+# Caution

+This is not the official tolk repository.
+The original tolk repositery can be found here: http://github.com/dhh/tolk

 # Tolk

 Tolk is a Rails 3 engine designed to facilitate the translators doing the dirty work of translating your application to other languages.

 ## Installation & Setup